tellor-io/layer/x/mint/readme.md

 ## Abstract

 This module enables the minting of time based rewards for reporters, validators, and the team.
-For more information about rewards and how the token will work with the bridge, reference the [ADRs](#adrs) below.
+For more information about rewards and how the token bridge works, reference the [ADRs](#adrs) below.

 ## ADRs